fanbyprinciple/hands_on_ml/chapter_11/readme.md

 3. for sparse model we can add l1 regularisation we can use FTRL for even sparser oprimisation
 4. Leaky relu for fast model at runtime, having a sparse model will help

+# Exercises

+1. No if the initialisation is same then the entire model will remain the same.
+That is each layer will behave like having one neuron
+2. It is perfectly fine to keep biases to zero
+3. Advantages of ELU :
+    1. It can take naegative values, alleviates vanishing gradients
+    2. Can never have vanishing gradients
+    3. It helps alleviate the dying units issue
+    4. It is smooth everywhere
+4. ELU - it is a good default
+    leaky RELU - forfaster convergence
+    RELU -IT precisesly outputs zeo which is useful tanh - can be used if you need an output between -1 ans 1 logistic - variational autoencoders use them
+    softmax - multiple mutually exclusive classes
+ 5. Momemtum parameter will decide on speed of MomentumOptimizer,it might take longer to convere because it shoots out from the minimium
+ 6. Producing a sparse model with most wights equal to zero , we can apply l1 regularisation, train the model noramlly then zero out tiny weights, using dual averageing using tensorflow FTRLOptimizer class
+ 7. Dropout do slow down traning, it has no effect on inference since it is turned